 The Old Vinyl Factory

 Bridges acquired part of the Old Vinyl Factory site in a joint venture with HUB.
 The site is located within 400 metres of the connecting station of the Crossrail route linking central London to Heathrow.
-Planning consent has been gained for over 200 new homes in two buildings.

 The two buildings will be also constructed to a BREAM Very Good level, and Code for Sustainable homes Level 4.
 The superstructure will be constructed from cross-laminated timber, which has zero emissions if disposed of appropriately.